-The program is geared toward current Licensed Massage Therapists as well as instructors of body-centered therapies like Pilates, Feldenkrais and Yoga Instructors.
+The program is geared toward current Licensed Massage Therapists as well as instructors of bodycentered therapies like Pilates, Feldenkrais and yoga.
 The 510 contact hours of training will meet the International Association of Structural Integration (IASI) requirements for training in the SI Series work.
 In order to meet training standards in Anatomy, Physiology and Ethics, enrollees may take classes offered through the Medical Massage program or by other similar programs.